emma-33/holbertonschool-binary_trees/README.md

 Function 17 : finds the sibling of a node
 Function 18 : finds the uncle of a node
 Function 19 : finds the lowest common ancestor of two nodes
+Function 21 : checks if a binary tree is complete
+Function 22 : performs a left-rotation on a binary tree
+Function 23 : performs a right-rotation on a binary tree
+Function 24 : checks if a binary tree is a valid binary search tree